alastairlundy/WhatExec/CLI_README.md

 ### Usage Examples
 **NOTE** Regardless of the number of commands passed as arguments, each resolved command has its file path printed to a new line in Standard Output.

 WhatExecLite's assembly/binary name is ``whatexec-lite``.
-It accepts commands as it's 1st positional argument.
+It accepts commands as its first positional argument.
 The order of other options/arguments should not matter.

 #### Single Command
-To resolve the file path of the .NET SDK CLI enter:
+To resolve the file path of the .NET SDK CLI, enter:
 ```bash
 whatexec-lite dotnet
 ```

-The output for this on a Linux based system is typically:
+The output for this on a Linux-based system is typically:
 ```
 /usr/bin/dotnet
 ```

 #### Multiple Commands
-To resolve multiple file paths at once, add the space separated list of commands.
+To resolve multiple file paths at once, add the space-separated list of commands.

 For example, to look for dotnet, git, and wc you'd enter
 ```bash
 whatexec-lite dotnet git wc
 ```

-The output or this on a Linux based system is typically:
+The output or this on a Linux-based system is typically:
 ```
 /usr/bin/dotnet
 /usr/bin/git